 It doesn’t cost too much

-Since developing an idle clicker game takes relatively little time and effort, the costs aren’t too high either.
+Since developing an idle game takes relatively little time and effort, the costs aren’t too high either.

 The retention rate of idlers is high, meaning that ROI is steady.